SpongebBob/tabular_automl_NNI/AutoFETutorial.md

 The tuner call *AutoFETuner* first will generate a command that to ask *Trial* the *feature_importance* of original feature. *Trial* will return the *feature_importance* to *Tuner* in the first iteration.
 Then *AutoFETuner* will decide what feature to be generated, accroding to the definiton of search space.

+@mengjiao could you give a short description to *AutoFETuner*'s logic?

 *Trial* receives the the configure contains selected feature configure from *Tuner*, then *Trial* will generate these feature by *fe_util*, which is a general sdk to generate features.
 After evaluate performence by adding these features, *Trial* will report the final metric to the Tuner.